Product model

 - Iteration stays clearer because each new revision reflects a deliberate change.

 This does not mean your work must be perfectly final before you save it.
 It means that once a revision becomes a saved version, Structure treats it as a stable reference point.
+That stable reference point includes the validation state, compile output, and compiled revision artifact used for evaluation.

 Draft and saved revisions